Which TEFL/TESOL Certificate Course Is Right for Me?

 How much do TEFL teachers get paid?

 Salaries for TEFL teachers can vary substantially depending on where you teach.
 Higher paid regions include Asia (Japan, China, South Korea, for example) and the Middle East (such as Saudi Arabia and the UAE).
 Wherever they teach, though, EFL teachers are typically able to support themselves comfortably on their teaching salary, since lower-paying teaching locations also tend to have a significantly lower cost of living.
 Learn more about Teach abroad salaries worldwide.

-However, a TEFL/TESOL certificate is more than a piece of paper!
+However, your credential is more than a piece of paper!
 The training you’ll get in your course in areas such as lesson planning, classroom management, and teaching grammar will give allow you to enter your first classroom with confidence.
 You can even earn specialized TEFL/TESOL certificates or specific jobs, such as teaching English online, teaching Business English or teaching English to young learners or teens, to further prepare yourself and qualify for even more jobs.

 When choosing the ideal online TEFL certificate for your needs, it’s important to consider a few factors, such as the format of the course (self-study or instructor-led), the total number of hours it consists of, the course content, and level of tutor interaction.

 Format - Most prospective English language teachers get certified via online TEFL/TESOL courses because online courses have advantages like convenience and affordability.
 Most online courses are self-paced, which means you can log into your course whenever you like and work at your own schedule.
 Other online TEFL/TESOL courses (such as the 12-week Bridge IDELTOnlineTM, have a more structured format, with a set start and end date and a paced curriculum with weekly due-dates for assignments.